ranjanphdiiti/ranjanphdiiti.github.io/README.md

 ## Research Interests

-**Keywords:** Modal Logic • Rough Set Theory • Formal Reasoning under Uncertainty
+**Overview:** Modal Logic • Rough Set Theory • Formal Reasoning under Uncertainty

 My research focuses on Modal Logic and Rough Set Theory, exploring their interplay and mathematical foundations.
 I specialize in the axiomatization of these systems and the study of their model-theoretic properties, including bisimulation, definability, and expressiveness.
 My work aims to develop rigorous logical frameworks for reasoning under uncertainty and incomplete information.